klamma/ar-for-eu-book/_pages/chapters/arsdk.md

 <div class="mrtkVersionSpecific mrtk2017" markdown="1">

-The MixedRealityToolkit also contains a bounding box which can be added to GameObjects.
+The Mixed Reality Toolkit also contains a bounding box which can be added to GameObjects.
 One first needs to select the GameObject.
 In the inspector, a *Bounding Box Rig* script can be added to the object.
 The added component requires a reference to a bounding box prefab.
-There is already a prefab included in the MixedRealityToolkit which can be used here.
+There is already a prefab included in the Mixed Reality Toolkit which can be used here.
 It can be found in the assets browser under "HoloToolkit > UX > Prefabs > BoundingBoxes" and is called "BoundingBoxBasic.prefab".
 With the GameObject selected, one can drag and drop the prefab into the field "Bounding Box Prefab" of the component.